api-client/core/src/models/README.md

 ### The "kind" as the object type identifier

 Each data object that can exist by itself or in multiple contexts' should contain the `kind` property that uniquely identifies the type.
-For example, the `HttpProject` class has the `ARC#HttpProject`.
+For example, the `HttpProject` class has the `Core#HttpProject`.
 These kinds are used by other libraries to identify which data types they are given as the input.

 ### Validation